Celebrate the rockstars of Halloween and learn about the wonderful world of bats!

 Bats Winged Wonders Upside Down

 Most bat species mate in the late summer or early fall.
-In early June, female bats will birth one pup (baby) annually.
+In early June, females will birth one pup annually.
 The pup can weigh up to one-third of her mother’s weight.
 Mom will nurse and carry her young in a pouch in the days following birth.
 As the pup gets a little older, it will be left behind, clinging to the wall or roof of a cave or other shelter, waiting for mom to return with food.

 Older bats can live up to 20 to 30 years.
-The most senior living bat was a male Brant’s myotis that lived to be 41 years of age.
+The most senior living bat was a male Brant’s Myotis that lived to be 41 years of age.

 How can you lend a hand to the bat community?